dotnet/AspNetCore.Docs/aspnetcore/includes/combine-di6.md

 ---
 <a name="csc"></a>

-Consider the following `ConfigureServices` method, which registers services and configures options:
+Consider the following which registers services and configures options:

 [!code-csharp[](~/fundamentals/configuration/index/samples/6.x/ConfigSample/program.cs?name=snippet2)]